Join us for GraphQL Summit, October 10-12 in San Diego. Use promo code ODYSSEY for $400 off your pass.

 Observability

-If your enables metrics collection via Prometheus, the JWT authentication plugin provides and exports the following metrics:
+If your router enables metrics collection via Prometheus, the JWT authentication plugin provides and exports the following metrics:

 • apollo_authentication_failure_count